What Causes Leg Cramps and How to Get Rid of Them

 Massage the area very gently.
 This can help the muscle relax.
 (Never massage an area where you can physically feel any form of lump or nodule.)

-Try a wall stretch. stand about three feet from the wall, with your knees straight and your heels on the floor.
+Attempt to slowly stretch the affected muscle.
+Try a wall stretch.
+Stand about three feet from the wall, with your knees straight and your heels on the floor.
 Now, lean into the wall, supporting yourself with your hands.
 You should feel your calf muscles stretching.
-Hold for 60 seconds, repeat 3 times.
+Hold for 60 seconds, repeat three times.